edHelper.com

 2 The Mayas began to move into Central America as early as 1500 B.C.
 At first, they only had small villages.
 But over time, they started to build big cities.
 A Mayan city was like a small kingdom.
 Because it had its own rulers, we call it a city-state.
 Every Mayan city-state shared the same religion.
 Its people used the same written language.
 They followed the same calendars.
 And they designed their city-states the same way.
 For example, a typical Mayan city-state would have at least one plaza, one temple, and one ball court.
 Most of the buildings were made out of stones.
 Some of them even looked like pyramids!

 3 Often times, the Mayas from different city-states would trade with each other.
 But their main activity was still farming.
 The Mayas grew a lot of things, like corn, beans, and squash.
-They liked to use a special farming technique called "slash-and-burn."
+They liked to use a farming technique called "slash-and-burn."
 This involved cutting down all the trees in a field and setting them on fire.
 Once the area was cleared, the Mayas then planted their crops.
-When using this method, they usually would not bother digging up canals for irrigation.
+When using this method, they usually would not bother digging canals for irrigation.
 They would simply let nature take care of everything.

 Paragraphs 4 to 5: